ahtrotta/rb101/lesson4/lesson4_notes.md

   numbers
 end
 ```
-- transformation can only occur on a subset of elements in the collection
+- transformation can occur on a subset of elements in the collection
 ```ruby
 def double_odd_numbers(numbers)
   doubled_numbers = []